English

 Solution

-The cell organelles like mitochondria, Golgi complex, ribosomes, nucleus, etc., have specific functions and carry out specific functions in a cell but they cannot be called as the structural and functional units of living organisms.
+The cell organelles like mitochondria, Golgi complex, ribosomes, nucleus, etc., have specific functions and carry out specific functions in a cell but they cannot be called the structural and functional units of living organisms.

 This is because they can function only when present inside a living cell.
 They cannot act as independent units.
 The CEI, on the contrary has independent existence.
-It is the smallest, structural and functional unit of life.
+It is the smallest structural and functional unit of life.

 shaalaa.com